Cookies

 14 tips to improve safety in online shopping

-1. Be vary of fake text messages and emails
+1. Beware of fake messages

-• Is the merchant the same as the one you were shopping with?
+Is the merchant the same as the one you were shopping with?

-• Is the amount listed in the message in the same currency you used to make the purchase?
+Is the amount listed in the message in the same currency you used to make the purchase?

 3. Enter the URL (web address) manually - don’t open links